Zim67/backend-project/docs/testing.md

 - **PUT `/aircrafts/{id}`**: Check if updates are applied correctly.
 - **DELETE `/aircrafts/{id}`**: Ensure aircrafts can be deleted and handle cases where the ID does not exist.

+## Testing with Generic System

+With the introduction of the generic system (`Updateables` and `UpdateData`), testing now includes validation for these generic methods.
+The tests ensure that all entities conform to the new structure and that the generic service methods operate correctly across different entity types.

+### Updated Tests:
+- New unit tests for `UpdateableService`.
+- Refactored existing tests to align with the generic system.
+- Added edge case tests for `UpdateData` validation.